Ideal for Summer Season

-Sticking to the stunning coastline of Majorca, your next stop is the quaint and pretty Puerto Soller.
-Sat in a quiet northern corner of the island, this destination is much quieter than nearby towns and offers peace, serenity and sights not to be missed.
+Sticking to the stunning coastline of Mallorca, your next stop is the quaint and pretty town of Puerto Soller.
+Sat in a quiet northern corner of the island, this destination is much quieter than nearby towns and offers peace, serenity and unmissable sights.

-When anchoring down in the harbour it isn't hard to spot your first visit.
-Guarded by a lighthouse, the port is welcoming and beckons you to explore.
-Hop over to the lighthouse to climb to the top and see some pretty views of the harbour and the town of Soller.
-After descending the tower you can indulge in some freshly prepared tapas and Spanish cuisine at one of the many local cafes lining the harbour.
+When anchoring down in the harbor it isn't hard to spot your first port of call.
+Guarded by a lighthouse, this port is welcoming and beckons you to explore.
+Hop over to the lighthouse to climb to the top and see some pretty views of the marina and the town of Soller.
+After descending the tower you can indulge in some freshly prepared tapas and Spanish cuisine at one of the many local cafes lining the harbor.

-Moving away from the harbour, Soller boasts the impressive claim that it is part of the UNESCO World Heritage family.
-The surrounding area is laden with ancient olive trees as well as fruitful orange groves and a flourishing river.
-If you love birds or ducks this particular water feature will peak your interest as you can expect to see greylag geese, mallard ducks, muscovy ducks and many other varying breeds.
+Moving away from the marina, Soller boasts the impressive claim that it is part of the UNESCO World Heritage family.
+The surrounding area is laden with ancient olive trees, as well as fruitful orange groves, and a flourishing river.
+If you love birds or ducks this particular water feature will peak your interest as you can expect to see myriad greylag geese, mallard ducks, muscovy ducks and many other varying breeds.

 - Day 6

-Still cruising around the coast of Majorca on your luxury charter yacht, the next stop is Puerto Pollensa.
-Relatively close by to Puerto Soller, this small town is another quiet but charming location which indulges visitors in the Spanish way of life.
+Still cruising around the coast of Mallorca on your luxury charter yacht, the next stop is Puerto Pollença.
+Relatively close to Puerto Soller, this small town is another quiet but charming location which indulges visitors in the Spanish way of life.